 A CRM without good data is a filing cabinet.
 You can organize it well, but if the contacts inside are wrong, stale, or incomplete, organization doesn't help.

 This is the gap ZoomInfo fills.
-Its data platform spans 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, verified through a pipeline backed by 300+ human researchers and reaching up to 95% accuracy on first-party data.
+ZoomInfo is an all-in-one AI GTM Platform built on the industry's most comprehensive B2B dataset: 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct dials, and 200M+ verified business emails, verified through a pipeline backed by 300+ human researchers and reaching up to 95% accuracy on first-party data.
 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."

-For sellers, GTM Workspace surfaces prioritized accounts, AI-drafted outreach, and deal intelligence in a single view.
-For marketers and RevOps, GTM Studio turns audience definition and campaign orchestration into natural-language workflows.
-For teams that build beyond ZoomInfo's products, APIs and MCP expose the same intelligence to any tool, including Anthropic Claude and Google.
+The third pillar is Universal Access: ZoomInfo's intelligence works wherever your team works.
+GTM Workspace surfaces prioritized accounts, AI-drafted outreach, and deal intelligence in a single seller view.
+GTM Studio turns audience definition and campaign orchestration into natural-language workflows for marketers and RevOps teams.
+For teams that build beyond ZoomInfo's products, APIs and MCP expose the same intelligence to any tool, including AI agents built on Anthropic Claude and Google.

 Seismic's sales team boosted productivity by 54%, saved 11.5 hours per week, and attributed 39% of pipeline to ZoomInfo signals.
 (Seismic Case Study)